 1. Make sure your pup’s reluctance to go potty is not a sign of a medical condition.

 Dogs are smart.
-They often figure out that once they poop, the walk’s over.
+If you make a habit of only walking your dog until they poop, they may hold off on doing the duty.
 But before you accuse your pup of being a manipulative little genius, find out if they’re holding it in because of something more serious.
-Urinary tract infections are a common cause of urinary retention, and constipation might be stopping up your dog’s bowels.
-Get the opinion of a trusted vet before you trying any of the methods below.
+Constipation might be stopping up your dog’s bowels.
+Sources of constipation range from ingesting something they shouldn’t have, blocked anal glands, enlarged prostrate glands, insufficient amounts of fiber, lack of exercise, side effects of medication, and beyond.
+Thus, always make sure to get the opinion of a trusted vet before trying any of the methods below.

 2. Find a quiet area and make it a habitual potty spot.